Red spots on fiddle leaf fig plants are one of the most common issues that fig tree growers find disturbing.

 The constant moving of your fiddle leaf fig tree to different locations may cause unnecessary harm that could be unnoticeable to you, except for some bruises or spots displayed if you looked at your indoor plants closely.

-How To Avoid Red Spots in Your Fig Leaves: General Care Tips
+What Are Some General Tips on How To Avoid Red Spots on Your Fig Leaves?

 – Use a Good Potting Mix